 The microchip is implanted painlessly beneath the animal’s skin between the shoulder blades and remains there permanently.
 The unique number of the microchip is added to a national pet registry along with the owner’s contact information.
 Most animal facilities are able to scan found pets for microchips.
 If a lost pet is found, the owner can then be contacted.

 We have an extensive pharmaceutical inventory so medications can be dispensed at the end of your visit.

 70,000 puppies and kittens are born every day in the U.S. Because there are not enough homes for them, 4 to 6 million animals are euthanized each year.
-In addition to helping control the pet population, spaying or neutering your pet can greatly increase his or her health and life span.
+In addition to helping control the pet population, spaying or pet neutering can greatly increase the lifespan and overall quality of life for your pet.
 Spaying a female eliminates the chance of uterine and ovarian cancer and reduces the risk of breast cancer.
 Neutering a male reduces the chance of prostate disease or testicular cancer as well as makes your pet more affectionate and less likely to roam around and get lost.